-Target Area City of Lancaster, PA Goals Supported Promote Neighborhood Quality of Life Needs Addressed Promote Neighborhood Quality of Life Funding CDBG: \$210,000 Description In 2022, CDBG entitlement funding will be allocation to support the City's Place-Based Streetscape Improvement Program which installs, improves, and repairs streets, street drains, storm drains, ADA curbs and gutters, sidewalks, crosswalks, streetscapes, and traffic lights/signs in neighborhoods where 51% or more of the residents are low- or moderate-income in an effort to improve and promote neighborhood quality of life and increase the economic viability and livability of socioeconomically disadvantaged areas of the City.
-Target Date 6/30/2023 Estimate the number and type of families that will benefit from the Activities supported by this project will serve a neighborhood of 500 households. proposed activities Location Description City of Lancaster, PA Planned Activities Specific planned projects include: TBD 9 Project Name PUBLIC SERVICE CITY PROJECT MANAGER Target Area City of Lancaster, PA Goals Supported Promote Neighborhood Quality of Life Needs Addressed Promote Neighborhood Quality of Life Funding CDBG: \$80,000 Description This project is designed to support the Department of Neighborhood Engagement (DoNE) in their efforts to improve the quality of life for our community through collaboration and the development of well-rounded, resident-lead strategies and increased collaboration between the community and City government through providing financial assistance for a DoNE Program Manager role.
+Target Area City of Lancaster, PA Goals Supported Promote Neighborhood Quality of Life Needs Addressed Promote Neighborhood Quality of Life Funding CDBG: \$210,000 Description In 2023, CDBG entitlement funding will be allocated to support the City's Place-Based Streetscape Improvement Program which installs, improves, and repairs streets, street drains, storm drains, ADA curbs and gutters, sidewalks, crosswalks, streetscapes, and traffic lights/signs in neighborhoods where 51% or more of the residents are low- or moderate-income in an effort to improve and promote neighborhood quality of life and increase the economic viability and livability of socioeconomically disadvantaged areas of Toward Date the City.
+Target Date Estimate the number and 6/30/2024 Ī Activities supported by this project will serve a neighborhood of 500 households. type of families that will benefit from the nousenoids. proposed activities Location Description City of Lancaster, PA Planned Activities Specific planned projects include: Trainica / territies TBD 9 Project Name PUBLIC SERVICE CITY PROJECT MANAGER Target Area City of Lancaster, PA Goals Supported Promote Neighborhood Quality of Life Needs Addressed Promote Neighborhood Quality of Life Funding CDBG: \$80,000 Description This project is designed to support the Department of Neighborhood Engagement (DoNE) in their efforts to improve the quality of life for our community through collaboration and the development of well-rounded, resident-lead strategies and increased collaboration between the community and City government through providing financial assistance for a DoNE Program Manager role.
 The purpose of this activity is to provide project management support for the City's core neighborhood engagement initiatives and activities in order to promote and enhance neighborhood quality of life.
-Target Date 6/30/2023 Estimate the number and This project is designed to serve the entire City of Lancaster and at a type of families that will benefit from the minimum will provide support and assistance to a neighborhood comprised of at least 500 persons. proposed activities of at least 500 persons.
-Location Description City of Lancaster, PA Planned Activities Under this project, the DoNE's Program Manager provides support for the Flaimed Activities following community and resident-facing programs and activities: 1.
+Target Date 12/31/2023 Estimate the number and This project is designed to serve the entire City of Lancaster and at a type of families that will minimum will provide support and assistance to a neighborhood comprised benefit from the of at least 500 persons. proposed activities City of Languages DA Location Description City of Lancaster, PA Planned Activities Under this project, the DoNE's Program Manager provides support for the following community and resident-facing programs and activities: 1.
 Love Your Block Grants 2.
 Neighborhood Leadership Academy 3.
 PACE Program 4.
-City VISTA Program 5.
+City VISTA Programs 5.
+Other City programs that further promote neighborhood quality of life 5.
 Other City programs that further promote neighborhood quality of life